y3g0r/katacoda-scenarios/yegor-hyperledger-fabric/yegor-hlf-first-network/step5.md

-Finally, prerequisites are met, we can proceed to actual lab.
+Finally, prerequisites are met, we can proceed to the actual lab.

 `cd first-network`{{execute}}